rdfjs/N3.js/README.md

 new Reasoner(store).reason(rules);
 ```

 **Note**: N3.js currently only supports rules with [Basic Graph Patterns](https://www.w3.org/TR/sparql11-query/#BasicGraphPattern) in the premise and conclusion.
-Built-ins and backwards chaining are *not* supported, for an RDF/JS reasoner that supports all Notation3 reasoning features see [eye-js](https://github.com/eyereasoner/eye-js/).
+Built-ins and backward-chaining are *not* supported.
+For an RDF/JS reasoner that supports all Notation3 reasoning features, see [eye-js](https://github.com/eyereasoner/eye-js/).

 ## Compatibility
 ### Format specifications